 Is reserved for clergy ordained within the Santana Dharma religious tradition who aspire to provide compassionate care beyond their religious institution as an interfaith chaplain.

 What is endorsement?

-- A personal history
+- A personal history paper.

-- A statement of faith
+- A written Statement of Faith

-- Letters of reference
+- Three (3) Letters of reference

 A validated specialized service shall